AI Systems Automate Scientific Research, Enhancing Discovery and Verifiability

 RANK_REASON

-Multiple academic papers published on arXiv discussing new AI frameworks for scientific research automation.
+Multiple research papers published on arXiv detailing new AI systems for scientific research automation.

 arXiv:2605.20025v2 Announce Type: replace Abstract: Automating scientific discovery requires more than generating papers from ideas.
 Real research is iterative: hypotheses are challenged from multiple perspectives, experiments fail and inform the next attempt, and lessons accumul…